chinamike65/hugo-tuolesi/content/book6/book6en.md

 conversion

-Take refuge in the guru, take refuge in the Buddha, take refuge in the law, take refuge in the Sangha
+Take refuge in the guru,

+take refuge in the Buddha,

+take refuge in the Dharma,

+take refuge in the Sangha

-Sending Bodhicitta
+Arousing Bodhicitta

 All the Buddhas, the Wonderful Dharma, the Zhongzun and even Bodhi, I take refuge in my practice and other resources to save all living beings, and I wish to become a Buddha